 Mueller and his collaborators set out to change that—to produce a model anchored in tectonic geometry, showing the boundaries and seamless motion of the dozen or so major plates, without gaps between them, fully integrated with the convecting mantle, and including a more rigorous appraisal of the correct longitude.
 It would be what he called a virtual time machine that would allow anyone to pick almost any point in the long-ago geological eras on Earth, and return there.

-“We want to travel into the geological past, and understand what the planet looked like, not only at the surface, but…all the way to the core.”
 As it was, no widely available software could accomplish all of this.
 Oil companies and some other small teams of geologists had systems they had created, but didn’t share them with others.
 Nor was it clear, in any case, that any of them achieved Mueller’s aims.
 So Mueller, along with geophysicist Mike Gurnis at Cal Tech and geologist Trond Torsvik of the University of Oslo, banded together to create it themselves from scratch.
 Mueller named his team EarthByte, and the system he created with Gurnis and Torsvik is now called GPlates.

 “We don’t just want to make inferences about what happened in the past,” Mueller said.
 “We actually want to travel into the geological past, and understand what the planet looked like, not only at the surface, but also at depth, in fact all the way to the core.”